New Mexico: Winter Enchantment - Birding Tour

 Day 1: Arrival in Albuquerque

-After arrival at a given time in Albuquerque, the guide will pick up the entire group and transfer together to a nearby hotel for the night, in readiness to explore the Sandia Mountains the next morning.
+After arrival in Albuquerque, a hotel shuttle will take you to our local hotel for the night, in readiness to explore the Sandia Mountains the next morning.
 A single night will be spent in Albuquerque.

 Day 2: Sandia Crest and Rio Grande Nature Center